 The ads don’t stop there.
 When you first get on the aircraft, there are advertisements over the speaker system.
 Ryanair flight attendants also make ad announcements throughout the flight.
 They advertise for buying meals, duty-free items, and scratch cards.
 Yes, Ryanair sells lottery tickets on their flights.
 The proceeds go to a charity.
 Your odds of winning on their scratch ticket is minuscule.
 If you want to support Ryanair’s charity partners you’d be better off making a direct donation.

-If you are looking to book a hotel for an upcoming trip then consider booking one here.
+If you are looking for a hotel for an upcoming trip you can book one here.

 Have you flown on Ryanair?
-What was your experience like?
-Leave a comment below.
+How was the experience?